+Note 1: Alarms have state.

 Alarm identifying attributes: A set of attributes (objectInstance, alarmType, probableCause and specificProblem, if present) that identify an alarm.

-ObjectInstance identifies the network resource ,while alarmType, probableCause and specificProblem (if present) identify the alarming condition.
+Note 2: ObjectInstance identifies the network resource ,while alarmType, probableCause and specificProblem (if present) identify the alarming condition.

-Alarming condition: Identifies the reason an alarm is raised.
-Identified by a combination of alarmType, probableCause and specificProblem (if present).
+Alarming condition: The reason why an alarm is raised, which is identified by a combination of alarmType, probableCause and specificProblem (if present).

 Error: A state of the system different from the correct system state.
-An error may or may not lead to a service failure.
-An error has a begin and end time.

 Event: Anything that occurs at a certain point in time, for example a configuration change, a threshold crossing, a transition to an error state or a transition to a failure state.

-Events do not have states.
+Note 3: Events do not have states.

 Failure: A state of inability to deliver the correct service as defined by the service specification.
-A service failure is the result of an error.
-A failure has a begin and end time.

 Fault: The (hypothesized or adjudged) cause for an error or a failure (such as system malfunctions, a defect in system design, a defect in software, or external interference).